j12bates/Innullifiability/docs/problem.md

 every value, unlike the four 4's problem which requires all four values be used, even if it makes obtaining a solution harder.[^2]

-[^2]: There are some details... blah blah blah
+[^2]: There are some additional details about this game, like that the target number is always three-digits and there's a distinction between 'big' and 'small' numbers in the source set, but we can ignore that here.

 Here's an example 'Countdown problem':
 - $`S: [1, 3, 7, 10, 25, 50]`$
 - $`T: 765`$

-Typically, a solution would be given as a series of binary operations, each operand being an unused value from either the set or the result of a previous operation, like this:
+Typically, a solution would be given as a series of operations, performed on two unused values, each of which may be from either the set or the result of a previous operation, until the target number is reached, like this:
 1. $`25 - 10 = 15`$
 2. $`1 + 50 = 51`$
 3. $`15 * 51 = 765`$